 Best Natural: Doctor Rogers Restore Face Lotion

-While opting for natural products isn’t always a safe bet for sensitive skin (many natural essential oils can trigger reactions and irritation), this particular pick is.
+While ingredients both natural and chemical can be irritating for many skin types, you may find relief in this gentle formula.
 It has a minimal ingredient list loaded with hydrating and calming plant-based ingredients.
-It repeatedly earns rave reviews, and we like that it comes in both this lightweight lotion as well as a thicker cream variant.
+It repeatedly earns rave reviews, and we like that it comes in both this lightweight lotion and a thicker cream variant.
 Of course, conduct a patch test on a small area ahead of application to rule out allergic reactions.

 Sensitive skin needs a good moisturizer more than anyone—so long as it is free of irritating ingredients and is filled with hydrating and soothing ones.
 Derms love the affordable, multi-purpose CeraVe Daily Moisturizing Lotion; both it and the La Roche-Posay Lipikar Balm A+ Cream tout the National Eczema Association Seal of Approval, so you can feel confident knowing they’re extra gentle and effective.
 For those who prefer more lightweight hydration, a gel formula, like the Aveeno Calm + Restore Oat Gel Moisturizer, is the way to go, while those who want heavy, heavy hydration should try the SkinCeuticals Triple Lipid Restore 2:4:2, which also delivers anti-aging benefits.

 What To Look For In a Moisturizer for Sensitive Skin